 As you can see from the table, choosing Dynamic Forms on your standard objects to upgrade your page layouts can greatly assist in workflow processes.
 One of the biggest advantages of the feature is the ability to control which data is presented or displayed based on your business needs.
 This slight adjustment to the way you view data can streamline your data search time and improve your decision-making overall.

-There are so many standard objects that are offered by Salesforce.
+There are so many dynamic forms standard objects that are offered by Salesforce.
 The main purpose of these standard objects is to help you manage your leads, contacts, opportunities, accounts, and so much more!
 The ones that you choose to work with will be unique to your specific business needs.
 If you need some help deciding which you should select, take a look at our list of standard objects in Salesforce below to give you some inspiration.
 Keep reading for our Salesforce standard objects list!

 Please Note: Dynamic Forms still does not support all Standard Objects but Salesforce has this planned on its agenda.
 The following Standard Objects are supported by Dynamic Forms: